livMatS/dtool-lookup-api/README.rst

 -------

 Tests require the presence of a working dtool lookup server ecosystem.
-The testing workflow found within :code:`.github/workflows/test.yml` uses the `dtool-lookup-server-container-composition
+The testing workflow within :code:`.github/workflows/test.yml` uses the `dtool-lookup-server-container-composition
 <https://github.com/jotelha/dtool-lookup-server-container-composition>`_
 to provide a mock ecosystem.
 It is possible to run the workflow locally